 Along with four other local colleges, NVC is part of the Alamo Colleges group that serves San Antonio and the surrounding counties.
 Within NVC, there are nine departments, including the Fine and Performing Arts and Kinesiology Department.
 In addition to art, this department offers programs in dance, drama, kinesiology and music.

 This 60-credit program is designed to transfer to a relevant bachelor's program.
 Students complete general education classes and 18 credits of art-related courses.
 Of these 18 credits, nine come from required courses in 2-D and 3-D design and drawing.
-Students must also complete an art history course, and choose two classes related to their preferred art specialties like painting, sculpture, ceramics and printmaking.
+Students must also complete an art history course and choose two classes related to their preferred art specialties, like painting, sculpture, ceramics or printmaking.

 University of the Incarnate Word (UIW)